Termino Hotel API (1.2)

 Hotel info (reversed)

 Provides same information as /hotel endpoint, but in reversed direction.
-This endpoint is called by CM to load room types created on Termino side and set up mapping.
+This endpoint is called by CM to load room types and rate plans created on Termino side and set up mapping.

 Request Body schema: application/json